 Financial institutions don’t always get it right, but they do seem to agree on one thing- to use kdb+ to capture, store and analyze the massive volumes of market data they have to deal with daily.
 This talk will give an overview of kdb+ and discuss the reasons for its success along with applicability outside of the finance realm, with a particular focus on IoT.
 We will also show how it can be interfaced with complementary technologies such as R and MongoDB as part of a Big Data ecosystem.

 Bob Harper, ODI Belfast

 ODI Belfast, part of the Open Data Institute’s global Node network, was formed in 2015, providing a local linkage to the fantastic expertise and resources of the ODI.
 ODI Belfast is committed to developing the economic, social and environmental benefits of open data throughout all of Northern Ireland.

-The Northern Ireland Open Government Network is an alliance of individual citizens and representatives of voluntary/community organisations with the vision To contribute to delivering more open, transparent and accountable government that empowers citizens to shape decisions that impact on their.
+The Northern Ireland Open Government Network is an alliance of individual citizens and representatives of voluntary/community organisations with the vision To contribute to delivering a more open, transparent and accountable government that empowers citizens to shape decisions that impact their lives.

 What did he talk about?

 Elections NI || Where did your vote go?
 In Northern Ireland, we’re lucky (?) to have one of the most democratic and interesting election systems – the Single Transferrable Vote (STV).
 We also have a relatively small electorate and our electoral organisation so the potential to gather together this electoral data and produce real-time results is within easy reach, but sometimes the detail between voting day and the conclusion of the count is lost.